FOSSEE/st-scripts/getting-started-strings/script.rst

 {{{ Show the slide containing the outline }}}

-In this tutorial, we will learn what do we actually mean by strings in python, how python supports the use of strings.
-We will also learn some of the operations that can be performed on strings.
+In this tutorial, we will look at what we really mean by strings, how python supports the use of strings and some of the operations that can be performed on strings.

 {{{ Shift to terminal and start ipython }}}